josmarqu/Arch-Linux-Gnome-Installation-Guide/README.md

   - 3.$ sudo chmod 755 /usr/sbin/update-grub -> changing file permissions

-  - 4.$ sudo pacman -S os-prober ->  utility that is used to find installed os in your system
+  - 4.$ sudo pacman -S os-prober ->  utility that is used to find installed os in the system

   - 5.$ sudo nano /etc/default/grub -> uncomment GRUB_DISABLE_OS_PROBER=false and modify timeout from 5 to 30